400 Riverboat Row #1503Newport, KY 41071

 15th floor!
 Spectacular city views, open living space with up and down river views!
-All custom interior finishes, 12 ft. island, butlers pantry, granite backsplash, upgraded lighting, hardwood floors finished on site.
+All custom interior finishes, 12 ft. island, butlers pantry, granite backsplash, upgraded lighting, hardwood floors can be refinished up to 5 times!
 Refrigerator drawers in island, automatic blinds, custom cabinetry, 2 bedrooms plus a study!
-2 parking spaces, 1 is handicap, on the same floor as storage.
+2 parking spaces, 1 is handicap, right next to the storage unit!
 Building features pool, clubhouse, exercise room, putting green, 24 hr concierge.
-Guest parking available in attached public garage.
-Trolley stop right in front.
+Condo fee includes internet and direct TV!
 Walk to Newport on the Levy, restaurants, purple people bridge!

 Newport, located at the confluence of the Licking and Ohio Rivers directly across from Cincinnati, is an old river town with a rich history and a focus on the future.
 The city was settled in 1791 and was named after Christopher Newport, the commander of the first ship to reach Jamestown, Virginia.
 The city grew especially with a large German immigration during the late 1800s.
 Newport used to have a bit of a reputation as a “Sin City” – due to gambling halls and other not-so-savory activities on Monmouth Street.
 During the 1980s and 1990s, Newport transformed itself with a focus on tourism and its riverfront.
 In 1999, the Newport Aquarium opened and boasts a collection of over 11,000 aquatic creatures, including 50 sharks which can be viewed through 200 feet of clear, underwater tunnels.
 The following year, the Newport on the Levee shopping and entertainment development opened.
 With over 17,000 residents, Newport is now a great place to play, walk and live.